kahypar/kahypar/README.md

 What is a Hypergraph?
 What is Hypergraph Partitioning?
 -----------
 [Hypergraphs][HYPERGRAPHWIKI] are a generalization of graphs, where each (hyper)edge (also called net) can connect more than two vertices.
-The *k*-way hypergraph partitioning problem is the generalization of the well-known graph partitioning problem: partition the vertex set into *k* disjoint blocks of bounded size (at most 1 + ε times the average block size), while minimizing an objective function defined on the nets.
+The *k*-way hypergraph partitioning problem is the generalization of the well-known [graph partitioning][GraphPartition] problem: partition the vertex set into *k* disjoint blocks of bounded size (at most 1 + ε times the average block size), while minimizing an objective function defined on the nets.